 The batter should NOT be liquid like wheat flour pancake batter.
 You'll have to spoon it onto the frying pan.

-2.)
-Melt butter or coconut oil in a skillet or non stick frying pan over a low heat.
-Use 2 tablespoon of batter for 1 pancake and spread out using the back of the spoon.
+Melt butter or coconut oil in a skillet or non-stick frying pan over low heat.
+Use 2 tablespoons of batter for 1 pancake and spread out using the back of the spoon.
 You can use up to three pancakes per pan.
-Pancakes should be approximately 4 inch / 10 cm in diameter.

 Fry the pancakes on low heat until bubbles form on the top, about 3 minutes.
 Don't move them during this time.
-Then flip and cook for a further minute.
-The pancakes will puff up further once you have flipped them.

 TIP: Please don’t be tempted to rush this process and increase the heat!
 Coconut flour burns easily.
 Take your time and enjoy the journey 😉